 According to Roger Christian, the Millennium Falcon set was the most difficult item to build.
 Christian wanted the interior of the Falcon to look like that of a submarine.
 He found scrap airplane metal "that no one wanted in those days and bought them".
 He began his creation process by breaking down jet engines into scrap pieces, giving him the chance to "stick it in the sets in specific ways".
 It took him several weeks to finish the chess set (which he described as "the most encrusted set") in the hold of the Falcon.

-George Lucas pitched the film to Universal, United Artists and Disney.
-They all passed on the film before he took it to Fox.
+George Lucas pitched the movie to Universal Pictures, United Artists, and Disney.
+They all passed on the movie before he took it to Twentieth Century Fox.
 Ironically, Disney would later acquire the franchise.

 The final scene, where Luke and Han receive their awards, required a much larger soundstage than was available at Elstree Studios.
 The scene was shot at Pinewood Studios instead.

-In its May 30, 1977 issue, Time magazine voted Star Wars "The Year's Best Movie."
+In its May 30, 1977 issue, Time Magazine voted this movie "The Year's Best Movie".
 The franchise would go on to feature on the magazine's cover six times.

-The name Luke derives from the Greek word for light, which fits into the film's allegorical themes of light and darkness.
+The name "Luke" derives from the Greek word for "light", which fits into the movie's allegorical themes of light and darkness.
 The Biblical Apostle Luke was an early convert to Christianity, much like Luke Skywalker converting to the ways of a Jedi.
-In addition, the name Luke is also a derivative of the name Lucas as in George Lucas.
+In addition, the name "Luke" is also a derivative of the name "Lucas", as in George Lucas.